Interested in building Affordable Rental Homes?

 - Affordable rents maintained for at least 40 years, targeting 99 years

-- Applicants are reminded that funding is limited and projects may not be approved for the full amount of funding requested in their application
+- Applicants are reminded that funding is limited and projects may not be approved for the full amount of funding requested in their application.

-- Final confirmation of successful projects and funding amounts is subject to approval by City Council
+- Final confirmation of successful projects and funding amounts is subject to approval by City Council.

 Available Financial Support:

-- Capital funding of $260,000 per RGI and affordable rental home
+- Capital funding of up to $260,000 per Affordable Rental Home.

 Purpose-Built Rental Housing Incentives Stream